ameistad/haloy/README.md

 acme_email: "you@email.com"
 ```

+This will look for a Dockerfile in the same directory as your config file, build it and upload it to the server.
+This is the Haloy configuration in its simplest form.
 For all available options, see the full [Configuration Options](#configuration-options) table below.

 > [!TIP]
 > See [Architecture](#architecture) for detailed information on how the differents components work together.